Chase Sapphire Reserve® vs. Chase Sapphire Preferred® Card: Which Is Right For You?

 If you’re interested in travel rewards, you’ve likely heard that Chase offers some of the most lucrative and flexible rewards on the market.

-The Chase Sapphire Preferred and Chase Sapphire Reserve are two travel rewards credit cards that draw a lot of attention.
-That‘s partly because of their huge signup bonuses and partly because they earn the uber-flexible Chase Ultimate Rewards points.
+The card_name and card_name are two travel rewards credit cards that draw a lot of attention.
+That’s partly because of their huge signup bonuses and partly because they earn the uber-flexible Chase Ultimate Rewards points.

-Let’s face it: Comparing the Chase Sapphire Reserve vs. Preferred is a tough choice.
+Let’s face it: Comparing the Chase Sapphire Reserve vs. Preferred is tough.
 Both are fantastic cards, but if you don’t currently have either in your wallet, you’ll have to choose carefully.

 Unfortunately, you can’t hold both cards at the same time.
 If you already have the Chase Sapphire Preferred but want the Reserve instead, you’ll need to drop the CSP and upgrade.
 Doubling up on the bonus is out too.
 If you’ve earned a signup bonus for any Sapphire card in the past 48 months, you’re not eligible to earn a second.